However, I understand why many people have a complicated relationship with giftedness.

 When it comes to developing differentiated lessons for gifted learners, I rely on Mary-Elaine Jacobsen’s categorization of the five characteristics of gifted learners, which she dubs ICD: intensity, complexity, and drive:

-These five characteristics are the best distillation that I’ve found in relation to the differences between a gifted learner and a standard learner.
+These five characteristics are the best distillation that I’ve found in relation to the differences between a gifted learner and a typical learner.

 And, reaching beyond the concept of giftedness, these five characteristics, to me, also describe the traits of many talented and exceptional people I’ve encountered in broadcast journalism, politics, the arts, and other fields and workplaces.